Policy framework: The Renewable Energy Sources Act (EEG)

 Newly installed systems with a capacity of up to 10 kWp and an annual output of 10 MWh will remain completely exempt from the EEG surcharge.
 This means the market segment of residential on roof (17% of the market in GW in 2013) will be exempt.

 Systems commissioned before 1 August 2014 and used for actual self-consumption or for self-consumption operations are exempted from the EEG surcharge.
-Systems operating in full feed-in mode that had planned to switch to self-consumption after 1 August 2014 in order to take advantage of the grandfathering clause will now have to be switched to self-consumption before 1 August.
+Systems operating in full feed-in mode that had planned to switch to self-consumption after 1 August 2014 in order to take advantage of the grandfathering clause had to be switched to self-consumption before 1 August.

 The supply of tenants with solar power using direct supply models, which under the provisions of the former EEG could claim a partial exemption from the EEG surcharge, will in the future have to pay 100 percent of the EEG surcharge (elimination of the “solar green electricity privilege”).